christopheml/aoc2018/README.md

 ## Progress log

+I went on a hiatus midway because problems became way too complicated for the time I could spend on them.
+I felt like I hit a wall going into day 15, so I didn't try to work on it.
+This intuition was confirmed by the jump in time spent for developers in the global leaderboard (best time for day 15 was around 36 minutes, which is 3x to 10x what was needed for previous days)

 ### Project Setup

 I created the project using the Maven archetype `kotlin-archetype-jvm` from IntelliJ.
 Needed to update the Kotlin IDE